-The American Association of Colleges of Nursing (AACN) has called for moving the level of preparation necessary for advanced nursing practice roles (nurse practitioners, nurse midwives and clinical nurse specialists) from the master's degree to the doctorate level by the year 2015.
-The University of Utah College of Nursing has met this goal and now offers all of its advanced practice nursing programs as a DNP degree.
-The DNP curricula build on previous master's programs by providing education in evidence-based practice, quality improvement, and systems thinking among other key areas.
-DNP programs prepare nurses for the highest level of nursing practice.
+The American Association of Colleges of Nursing (AACN) has called for moving the level of preparation necessary for advanced nursing practice roles (nurse practitioners, nurse midwives and clinical nurse specialists) from the master's degree to the doctorate degree by the year 2015.
+The University of Utah College of Nursing has met this goal and now offers advanced practice nursing programs as a DNP degree.
+The DNP curricula build on previous the Master of Nursing program by providing education in evidence-based practice, quality improvement, health care systems, leadership and health care policy.
+The DNP program prepare nurses for the highest level of practice in nursing.

-Acute care nurse practitioners play a vital role in managing patients with complex acute and chronic health conditions in hospitals, nursing facilities and specialty clinics.
+Acute care nurse practitioners play a vital leadership role in managing patients with complex acute and chronic health conditions in acute care settings.

 Neonatal nurse practitioners provide comprehensive care to high-risk newborn infants and their families in the neonatal intensive care unit.

 For RNs with a Master of Science Degree and APRNs (nurse practitioners, nurse midwives and clinical nurse specialists) with a Master’s degree, the College of Nursing offers a 5-semester Post-MS to DNP degree program in an executive course format.

 Psychiatric/mental health nurse practitioners provide psychiatric assessment, mental health diagnoses, comprehensive treatment planning, and psychotherapy with individuals, groups and families across the lifespan.